chirpley/docs/docs/source/asbrand.rst

 Set content and create deals
 ----------------

-For the services you've chosen during the creation of the campaign content needs to be set.
+For the services you have chosen during the creation of the campaign content needs to be set.

-On the left you'll find all the services in your campaign.
+On the left you will find all the services in your campaign.
 By clicking on them, the service will open in the center of the screen.
-In the top of the center-view you can see a selection of filters which you can use to show different type of cards.(set content, content set etc.)
+In the top of the center-view you can see a selection of filters which you can use to show different type of cards.
+(Set content, content set etc.)

 .. thumbnail:: _static/images/service-header.png
   :width: 600